Tesamorelin

 Primary research focus areas

-Growth hormone axis, metabolic and endocrine signaling
+Growth hormone axis and endocrine signaling.

 Baseline GHRH signaling, comparative GH studies